 Sustainable transportation to your meeting destination is easy to organise: train travel.
 Did you know you can already reduce carbon emissions by 70% when travelling by train instead of taking a short-haul flight?
 Especially with short distances up to 750 km.
 This is because most fuel is consumed during the take-off and landing of an aircraft, so for long distances, relatively less fuel is consumed per kilometre travelled.

 A car has the same fuel consumption over the entire distance.
 If you travel by car, you need to travel with several people in one vehicle to achieve lower emissions per person.
-Buses get much better rankings on climate-friendliness than cars, but are not frequently used for business travel in the MICE industry.
+Buses get much better rankings on climate-friendliness than cars, but are not frequently used for business travel in the Meeting Industry.

 Still want/need to fly?
 Airline Air France-KLM offers its customers an option to compensate CO2 emissions, called CO2ZERO.
 With a small contribution you invest in CO2 reduction projects and you can make your flight CO2 neutral.